-PHOTO TIP: The light in the southern end of the park around Rainbow Point is wonderful from mid afternoon through sunset.
+BRYCE CANYON PHOTO TIP: The light in the southern end of the park around Rainbow Point is wonderful from mid afternoon through sunset.

-The Hunter, with a hat of evergreens, rising mightily just in front of the viewpoint is one of the most impressive hoodoos in the park.
+Look for ‘The Hunter” and “The Rabbit”.
+The Hunter has a hat of evergreens and is easily seen just in front of the viewpoint.
 To the right is a smaller hoodoo commonly referred to as The Rabbit (the The Hunter’s prey).

-PHOTO TIP: Natural Bridge is best photographed mid-morning when the sun is high enough in the sky that it nicely illuminates the features around the arch and bounces ample light onto the underside.
+BRYCE CANYON PHOTO TIP: Natural Bridge is best photographed mid-morning when the sun is high enough in the sky that it nicely illuminates the features around the arch and bounces ample light onto the underside.

 From many vantage points, being careful to stay behind the railing, you can frame rich green Ponderosa pine trees through the arch.

-The viewpoint is named for Ebenezer Bryce, who settled the area in 1870.
+This Bryce Canyon viewpoint is named for Ebenezer Bryce, who settled the area in 1870.
 Due to its elevation at 8,300 feet, Bryce Point offers one of the most scenic vistas of the hoodoo-filled red rock amphitheater.

 It is famous for the extraordinary sunrises where the tops of the hoodoos glow with a brilliant burst of light.
 It is also beautiful throughout the day.